 Like all good preppers, I have a substantial store of wheat berries dutifully packed away in Mylar bags and nitrogen packed buckets.
 However, its a lot easier to buy and pack wheat than it is to cook with it.

-This recipe uses a blender instead of a grinder so its easy (of course when SHTF I could set my grinder to course or use a mortar and pestle.
+This recipe uses a blender instead of a grinder so its easy.
+Of course when SHTF I could set my grinder to course or use a mortar and pestle.

-The recipe is simple.
+The recipe for Homemade Cream of Wheat is simple.

-Pulse the wheat in a blender until cracked and not powdered.
+- Pulse the wheat in a blender until cracked and not powdered.

-Boil twice as much water as you have cracked wheat. (salt and butter to taste)
+- Boil twice as much water as you have cracked wheat. (salt and butter to taste)

-Once it has thickened add milk, sugar, honey, nuts, berries, chocolate or anything else (My lovely bride prefers lots of cheddar cheese).
+- Once it has thickened add milk, sugar, honey, nuts, berries, chocolate or anything else (My lovely bride prefers lots of cheddar cheese).

-Cook until it has the texture and thickness you desire.
+- Cook until it has the texture and thickness you desire.

-Put it in a bowl and enjoy.
+- Put it in a bowl and enjoy.